grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

 ## Write a visualization topic

-To write a visualization topic, follow these steps.
+To write a visualization (or widget) topic, follow these steps.

 1. In the `grafana/grafana` repository, go to `/docs/sources/panels-visualizations/visualizations/`.
 1. In the `/visualizations/` directory, create a parent directory with the following naming convention: